August 6th, 2019

 There are several reasons for bird watching:

 There are many states in America that are good for bird watching, and North Carolina is a good place to start.
 If you're a longtime resident of North Carolina, then you're most likely familiar with the plethora of bird species that call North Carolina home.
-Many North Carolinians have the privilege of simply "glancing" through their window to see anything from the Yellow Warbler to the Buff-bellied Hummingbird.
+Many North Carolinians have the privilege of simply "glancing" through their window to see anything from the Yellow Warbler to the Buff-bellied Hummingbird (is there anything more amazing than a hummingbird?)

 Birds in North Carolina seem to have their favorite areas to hang out.
 People who are traveling through the state will notice three natural divisions - the Appalachian Mountains in the west (including the Blue Ridge and Great Smoky Mountains), the central Piedmont Plateau, and the eastern Atlantic Coastal Plain.
-So if you're new to North Carolina and just driving through, keep an eye out for the changes in bird species as the scenery changes.
-Let's take a look at the Brown-headed Nuthatch...
+So if you're new to these areas and just driving through, keep an eye out for a wide array of beautiful bird species as you navigate the changing landscape.

 Going inland a bit and North Carolina turns into a water foul paradise.
 The tundra swan is a beautiful sight to see, and hard to miss as it ranks as one of the largest birds in North America.
 It makes Lake Mattamuskeet it's winter hangout, a large yet shallow natural lake.
 The tundra swan is a beautiful solid white bird with a black bill and long neck, and is even more noticeable when they make their grand appearance in large numbers during winter, descending upon the waters from the frigid north.

 Yes, the Painted Bunting is a flying plethora of colors.
-So beautiful in fact that there a several bright colors that cover it's head, breast, wings and tail feathers - royal blue head, red belly, green back and olive brownish wings and tail feathers.
+So beautiful in fact that there are several colors and shades that cover it's entire body from head to tail.
+There's no holding back when it comes to bright beautiful colors, ie - royal blue on it's head, red on it's belly, green on it's back, and olive brownish on the wings and tail feathers.
 You might be lucky enough to see a painted bunting some day, so make sure to always have your camera close by!

 State Bird of North Carolina